Raku/App-Rakubrew/README.releasing.md

 - Tag that commit with the version number
 - Create a GitHub release
 - Upload the release to CPAN
-- Create `rakudobrew-win.exe` on Windows via the below instructions
+- Create `rakubrew-win.exe` on Windows via the below instructions
-- Create `rakudobrew-macos` on MacOS via the below instructions
+- Create `rakubrew-macos` on MacOS via the below instructions
-- Create `rakudobrew-linux` on Linux via the below instructions
+- Create `rakubrew-linux` on Linux via the below instructions
-- Upload the the executables to the webserver in `$webroot/releases/{win,mac,linux}/{version}/rakudobrew(.exe)?`
+- Upload the the executables to the webserver in `$webroot/releases/{win,mac,linux}/{version}/rakubrew(.exe)?`
 - Bump the version number on the webserver in `$webroot/latest`